openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 Control channel types (suffix `-control`) are used for cases where the KNX bus does not own the physical state of a device.
 This could be the case if e.g. a lamp from another binding should be controlled by a KNX wall switch.
 If from the KNX bus a `GroupValueRead` telegram is sent to a *-control Channel, the bridge responds with a `GroupValueResponse` telegram to the KNX bus.

-Note: After changing the DPT of already existing Channels, openHAB needs to be restarted for the changes to become effective.

 ##### Channel Type `color`, `color-control`